Uganda Business Facilitation Centre

 The Uganda Business Facilitation Centre (UBFC) is a government office building in Uganda's capital city of Kampala.
-The centre is intended to house the offices of key business-related departments, including (a) the Uganda Registration Services Bureau, (b) the Uganda Investment Authority and (c) the Capital Markets Authority.
+The centre is intended to house the offices of key business-related departments, including the Uganda Registration Services Bureau, the Uganda Investment Authority, and the Capital Markets Authority.
 The aim of housing these and other government agencies under one roof is to increase their effectiveness and to improve service delivery to the business community.
 Ultimately, these actions are expected to improve Uganda's ranking in the ease of doing business.

 Location

 The centre is located at 1 Baskerville Avenue, in the neighborhood of Kololo, in the Kampala Central Division, in Uganda's capital city of Kampala, approximately 4 km, by road north-east of the city's center.
 The geographical coordinates of the center: 0°19'44.0"N, 32°36'04.0"E (Latitude:0.328889; Longitude:32.601111).

 Overview

 The UBFC is a government centre, whose construction was funded by the government of Uganda, with facilitation from the World Bank to house the relevant government agencies responsible for registration and licensing of businesses, in an effort to speed up the registration and operationalization of businesses, from the current three weeks an expected four hours.